-The Island Drvenik Mali belongs to the same cluster as Drvenik Veli and stretches over the area of 3,43km2 with the costal line 12,024km long.
+The Island Drvenik Mali belongs to the same cluster as Drvenik Veli and stretches over the area of 3,43km2 with the coastal line 12,024km long.
 Its highest peak is Glavica (79m).
 The island administratively belongs to Trogir.
-The island is inhabited and has a few smaller locations: Borak, Velika and Mala Rina, Dolići, Petomavar and the inner island has Velika and Mala Kuknara.
+The island is inhabited and has a few smaller locations: Borak, Velika and Mala Rina, Dolići, Petomavar and the inner island have Velika and Mala Kuknara.
 All events happen in the harbor of Borak.
 The islanders call their island Ploča (plaque or tablet).

 All this geographical and nautical information becomes oblivious once you step onto either island.
 They are still mainly untouched and have managed to keep their purity on its coast, vegetation, and habitats.
 Here you can capture the nature in its true sense – crystal clean water, sandy beaches, Mediterranean vegetation, domestic fruit trees, olive trees – truly untouched making it perfect to relax and enjoy your holiday